egeozgul/SLAM_3D_Reconstruction/README.md

 ---
 ## The Code

-Click on <a href="https://github.com/egeozgul/Incremental-3D-Reconstruction-SfM/blob/main/3D_Reconstruction_of_KizKulesi.ipynb">this</a> link to view the code in Jupyter Notebook.
+Click on <a href="https://github.com/egeozgul/Incremental-3D-Reconstruction-SfM/blob/main/3D_Reconstruction_of_KizKulesi.ipynb">this link</a> to view the code in Jupyter Notebook.

 ---